mkazutaka/voicetotext/Readme.md

-# Voice2Text
+# voicetotext

-Voice2Text is transcript media file to txt file to use Google Speach API &
+voicetotext is transcript media file to text using Google Cloud Speech API.

 ## Installation

-Voice2Text need GOOGLE_APPLICATION_CREDENTIALS files.
-if you don't have this, please build google cloud projects and get from it.
+voicetotext needs GOOGLE_APPLICATION_CREDENTIALS files. if you don't have this, please build google cloud projects and get from it.

 #### Gcloud Project build